tallforasmurf/CHIP8IDE/readme.md

 Meanwhile on the East Coast, the RCA Corporation had developed a series of microprocessor chips, largely under the direction of a multi-talented engineer named [Joseph Weisbecker](http://cosmacelf.com/history/joseph-weisbecker.html).
 In 1976 RCA released the [1802](https://en.wikipedia.org/wiki/RCA_1802), a CPU with a different manufacturing process and architecture that RCA called "complementary symmetry monolithic array computer", or COSMAC.
 (The 1802 is still manufactured today for use in high-reliability embedded systems.)

-Weisbecker, who had designed a number of prior game and hobby boards, now designed a new single-board hobby kit around this CPU and called it the COSMAC VIP.
+Weisbecker, who had already designed a number of game and hobby boards, now designed a new single-board hobby kit around this CPU and called it the COSMAC VIP.

 ----